The-AI-Alliance/open-trusted-data-initiative/docs/index.markdown

 * **Data Cleaning:** Datasets processed for specific objectives (e.g., deduplication, hate speech removal, etc.) with open-source data pipelines.
 * **Data Auditing:** End-to-end governance, ie., traceability, of all activity involving the dataset.
 * **Data Documentation:** Metadata that covers all important aspects of a dataset.

+Our deliverables to the industry will include the following:

+* **Baseline Knowledge Datasets:** Openly accessible, permissively licensed language, code, image, audio, and video data that embodies a diverse range of global knowledge.
+* **Domain Knowledge:** A rich, comprehensive set of datasets pertinent to tuning foundation models to a set of application domains: legal, finance, chemistry, manufacturing, etc.
+* **Tooling and Platform Engineering:** Hosted pipelines, platform services, and compute capacity for data preparation at the scale needed to achieve the vision.
+Fully open-source, so you can use these tools as you see fit.

 # Contributing Datasets